idpartner-app/trust-platform-example/docs/configuring-authorization-adapter-service.md

   - If you are using the [oidc-provider-example-service][docs/configuring-oidc-provider-example-service.md] in this repo then grab the `CLIENT_ID` and `CLIENT_SECRET` configured in [this](docs/configuring-oidc-provider-example-service.md) section and set them to `OAUTH_CLIENT_ID` and `OAUTH_CLIENT_SECRET` respectively.
   - If you are using your own OAuth service then create a client, grab its Client ID and Client Secret and set them to `OAUTH_CLIENT_ID` and `OAUTH_CLIENT_SECRET` respectively.
 1. Configure [PKCE](https://oauth.net/2/pkce/#:~:text=PKCE%20(RFC%207636)%20is%20an,is%20using%20a%20client%20secret.).
 By default PKCE is enabled in the authorization-adapter-service.
 If you would like to disable it set to `false` the variable `OAUTH_PKCE_ENABLED`.
 We suggest to keep it enabled to prevent CSRF and authorization code injection attacks.
+1. Configure Sentry.
+The default tool to do error tracking is Sentry.
+If you want to enable it follow their [setup guide](https://sentry.io/signup/).
+Create a Sentry DSN and set it to `SENTRY_DSN`.
+If you do not want to configure Sentry just leave the configuration as is.

 If you set `OAUTH_PROTOCOL` to be `oidc` instead of the default `oauth2` you can skip the steps below.
 The OIDC protocol allows clients to discover authorization, token and user info endpoints.